-As mandated by RCW 10.77.068(7), the following quarterly report explains the extent to which the state hospitals deviated from performance targets in quarter three of 2022 (July 1, 2022-Sept.
-30, 2022) and describes the plans to meet these performance targets.
+As mandated by RCW 10.77.068(7), the following quarterly report explains the extent to which the state hospitals deviated from performance targets in quarter one of 2023 (Jan.
+1, 2023-March 31, 2023) and describes the plans to meet these performance targets in future quarters.